callumhardy/ACF-User-Documentation/README.md

 # Examples

-## Displaying the User Documentation Post Type Page page only for select users
+## Displaying the User Documentation post type page only for select users

 Since the creation of user documentation posts is not really of any use to a client.
 It would be a good idea to only allow them to view the User Documentation Page, which displays all the documentation posts.